 Rabih started in photography around 2013 and has tried many different avenues, but wedding photography is what he prefers.
 This is where he finds true, unfiltered moments filled with emotion.
-As a photographer, Rabih’s goal is to capture and immortalize, in a fresh and creative way, happiness, love and mostly, those special moments that secretly occur when no one else is looking.
-Photography is a great way to tell a story through images which is often easier with a camera than with words!
+As a photographer, Rabih’s says “I’m just trying to tell genuine stories through my lens on one of the most memorable day of their lives.”

 “Being selected once more as part of the team is a great privilege, especially when it is amongst amazing photographers across the country.”

 The bride here looks majestic as it represents the beauty and the “center of attention”.
 Elegance meets simplicity.

 As many Jewish traditions, the Hora is almost a must at these parties.
 So I always have to be prepared for the craziness of the party, but I knew in advance that this one would be special.
 I had to place myself in the proper location, while wearing proper shoes!

 With the long alley centering the couple around the fireworks, it was obvious that I had to shoot this image from afar, so I do not obstruct the moment.
 I only had a few seconds since the fireworks were only active for that long and needed to get my settings & framing correctly.
 As a photojournalistic moment, I couldn’t control their emotions or knew that the groom was going to lift her!
 It was perfect!